cfnptr/garden/README.md

 ![Engine screenshot](docs/engine-screenshot.png)

-Garden is an open-source, cross-platform game engine designed for efficiency and flexibility.
+Garden is an open source, cross platform game engine designed for efficiency and flexibility.
 Written in modern C++ and utilizing the Vulkan API for rendering, it is aimed at providing developers with a robust toolset for creating high-performance, visually stunning games.
 The main features of the engine include extensible architecture, built-in editor,